Disease Guide ·Heart Disease ·2026

 The Heart Murmur Pre-Existing Trap

-If any heart murmur or abnormality was noted in vet records before enrollment, all future cardiac claims may be denied as pre-existing.
-Even a mild murmur documented during a routine exam can disqualify coverage.
-Enroll before any cardiac issues are documented.
+Any murmur noted before enrollment may disqualify future cardiac claims as pre-existing.
+Even a mild murmur from a routine exam can deny coverage.
+Enroll before any cardiac findings appear.

 Red flag · Chronic condition